h0lmes/mockservice/README.md

 ### Mock Service

-An easy to use service to mock REST and SOAP services.
+An easy to use service to mock REST and SOAP endpoints.
-Suitable for integration testing and similar purposes.
+Suitable for integration/e2e testing.
+Supports importing routes from OpenAPI3/Swagger2 YAML files.

-> Important: SOAP support is very simplistic and limited.
+> Note: SOAP support is very simplistic and limited.
-It requires you to provide valid SOAP envelope as a response.
+It requires you to provide a valid SOAP envelope as a response.
 There is NO support for WSDL/XSD.

 #